Africa

 Samburu is also home to a variety of wildlife, some mostly found only north of the equator - including the strange gerenuk, which stands upright on its spindly hind legs to browse from trees, the large Grevy's zebra, the reticulated giraffe, beisa oryx and Somali ostrich.
 Crocodiles can be found in the broad Ewaso Ngiro River, as well as large herds of elephants that wander along its banks.
 You can also hope to see lion, cheetah, leopard, Grant’s gazelle, the small dik dik and waterbuck, amongst others.

-A full day on the road today as we travel 6.5-hours to Lake Nakuru in the heart of the Great Rift Valley, with birding stops along the way.
+A full day on the road today as we travel 6.5-hours south, traversing the foothills of Mount Kenya on our way to Lake Nakuru National Park in the heart of the Great Rift Valley.

 Today enjoy morning and afternoon game drives with your guide, exploring the birdlife of beautiful Lake Nakuru National Park.

-In addition to its significant population of rhino and giraffe that are attracted to its salt waters, Lake Nakuru offers sanctuary to a wide variety of other wildlife - including herds of buffalo, lions, zebra, giraffe, monkeys, baboons, Thomson’s gazelle, Grant's gazelle, impala, eland, ostrich and more.
+In addition to a significant population of Northern black rhino, Southern white rhino and Rothschild giraffe, Lake Nakuru offers sanctuary to a wide variety of other wildlife - including herds of buffalo, lions, zebra, giraffe, monkeys, baboons, Thomson’s gazelle, Grant's gazelle, impala, eland, ostrich and more.

-Many resident and migrant birds wade in its shallow salt waters - including Lesser and Greater flamingos, Great white pelicans, Marabou storks, Grey-headed gulls, Garganey and Northern shovelers and a variety of egrets, plovers and terns.
+Many resident and migrant birds wade in its shallow waters - including Lesser and Greater flamingos, Great white pelicans, Marabou storks, Grey-headed gulls, Garganey and Northern shovelers and a variety of egrets, plovers and terns.
 In the surrounding trees you can hope to see a Chin-spot batis, Green-backed camaroptera, Yellow-breasted apalis, Northern puffback, Buff-bellied warbler and many others.
-Occasionally birds of prey can also be seen.
+Occasionally birds of prey such as the Long-crested eagle, Augur buzzard, African fish eagle, Common buzzard, Eurasian buzzard or African cuckoo-hawk can also be spotted.

 After some early morning birding, we leave Lake Nakuru and travel 3-hours to freshwater Lake Baringo.